Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/Readme.md

 ### Authenticate the client
 In order to interact with the Key Vault service, you'll need to create an instance of the [KeyClient][key_client_class] class.
 You would need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

-Client secret credential way of authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
+Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].

  #### Create/Get credentials
 Use the [Azure CLI][azure_cli] snippet below to create/get client secret credentials.